 The Woman’s Club, one of the oldest organizations in Colfax, helps in the beautification of Tower Park with their green thumb talents of planting and maintaining beautiful flower gardens.

 In a nutshell, Colfax has something for everyone.
 It is a place that you will fall in love with, so come and visit this heritage-filled and traditionally-filled Community in West Central Wisconsin.

 In 2014 the Village of Colfax hits a Mile Stone of 150years of being a Village.
-Watch for updates, on what is going on to celebrate this event.

 Take a look there may be something you are interested in.